Pawannikam378/Pawannikam378/README.md

 I’m a final-year engineering student passionate about building real-world tech solutions.
 My interests lie in Data Science, Embedded Systems, and Cybersecurity.
 I enjoy working on projects that combine hardware and software, such as smart automation systems and AI-based applications.
 Currently, I am focused on strengthening my problem-solving skills and building impactful projects for real-world use.

-* 🌍  I'm based in India
+* 🌍  I'm based in India Maharashtra
 * ✉️  You can contact me at [pawannikam378@gmail.com](mailto:pawannikam378@gmail.com)
 * 🧠  I'm currently learning Data Science, Machine Learning, System Design and PLC
 * 👥  I'm looking to collaborate on AI/ML, IoT, and Open Source Projects